top of page

 What is Christian Discipleship?
 A short guide to the King motion

 Many, many words have already been written about Professor Helen King's Private Member's Motion that is due to be debated at the Church of England's General Synod on July 13th.
-This blog offers four observations about the motion and how it might be handled.
+This blog offers three warnings and two suggestions as to how the threat the understanding of discipleship might be handled.

 "That this Synod affirm that there are no fundamental objections to being in a committed, faithful, intimate same-sex relationship, and that such a relationship can be entirely compatible with Christian discipleship."